Horse64/core.horse64.org/docs/How to Contribute.md

 2. [Read the licensing carefully](/docs/Resources.md#license)
    and agree to contribute your code under the given terms.
-   ⚠️ **This includes not using AI-based code generation or completion, like "Co-Pilot" etc.** ⚠️
+   ⚠️ **We currently ask you don't use AI-based code generation or completion, like "Co-Pilot" etc.** ⚠️

 3. Changes are done via **pull requests** in the